openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 #.
 In the **Message** box, enter the text for the message.

-   For details about options for composing your message, see :ref:`Options for Email Message Text`.
+   For details about options for composing your message, including using keywords to make the message more personal, see :ref:`Options for Email Message Text`.

 #.
 Check the **Schedule this email for a future date** checkbox.
 This also